chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 ﻿
 https://www.youtube.com/channel/UCwMtKfSkvKaMEnM4N-dZ_jQ﻿

-<h2>problems faced during the implementation of the project</h2>

-- Hight material costs  due to delayed entry funding ,by the time we recieved funds,the mentoring program had already started and this couldn't enable us travel to the main city to acquire the materials at the reduced costs otherwise the budget for materials was enough and that could purchase materials which could run the project successful and excess would  be used for training the team for the whole year otherwise in our locality material costs have been doubled.

 There are 64pieces of tools in the kit,these include but afew can be used in excuting this particular project,i had to document all of them because they can all be used in prototyping of other electronic projects besides this onei